ionify/ionify/README.md

 We hope to see **ionify** implemented in more languages that enable interfacing with objects during type conversion.
 Java & Python are two we've already experimented with & confirmed capable.

-Looking ahead, **ionify**'s JavaScript API will be developed to enable
+Looking ahead, **ionify's** API will be developed to enable

-+ fetching in all host environments
++ fetching in all JavaScript host environments
 + authenticating ions
 + automating ion discovery, assessment & substitution
 + & programming via natural language

-We hope these developments increase software development's accessibility for every being capable of expressing ideas.
+We hope these improvements increase software development's accessibility for every being capable of expressing ideas.

 ❤️ [team ionify](https://github.com/orgs/ionify/people)